 This time of year is filled with an abundance of sensory stimuli unique to the holidays.
 The lights are brighter, the scents are richer, the food is special, and every day it seems like there is something else to do.
 For those of us with sensory processing challenges, it can easily become too much.
 Here are some tips from both a parent’s and autistic adult’s perspective to make this holiday season a little more sensory-friendly.

 Lisa Watson is a Regional Coordinator with AutismBC and a parent of an autistic child.
-Jake Anthony is an autistic adult who works for AutismBC as our Program Ambassador.
+Jake Anthony is an adult on the autism spectrum.

 Plan for Success